-All branch libraries not currently under reconstruction are now open for in-person services.
 All branches follow the latest city and state public health guidance.
-While there will be no capacity limits or social distancing required, patrons using the library buildings will still need to wear masks since the library serves vulnerable populations.
+While there will be no capacity limits or social distancing required, library patrons are recommended to wear masks since the library serves vulnerable populations.
 For more information, see https://www.bpl.org/news/health-and-safety-guidelines/.

 BPL COVID-19 Resources

 Are you looking for reliable information about COVID vaccines?
 The City of Boston has put together a resource guide to help answer your questions.
 As a reminder, the distribution of at-home COVID-19 tests at BPL locations has now ended.

 The Friends would like to thank our community of donors, volunteers, and shoppers for making our recent yarn and book sale a smashing success.
 Together we raised over $3,500 while making many crafters very happy and getting books out into homes at a low cost.
 New space, new and veteran volunteers, and dynamic staff that will make the most of the proceeds for great programming - all make for some good news here in Roslindale.
 Look for us next at the Farmers Market and you can always support the Friends by joining or donating at https://friendsofroslindalelibrary.org/.